-This conference will focus on the next steps for science and innovation policy in Wales - including international partnerships, attracting and developing talent, funding and innovation’s role in regional economic strategy.
+This conference focuses on the next steps for science and innovation policy in Wales - including international partnerships, attracting and developing talent, funding, and innovation’s role in regional economic strategy.

 There will be keynote contributions from: